cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 isn't completely stable yet. *These can get very big*, around 50GB.
 See around line 115 in `train.py` to change how often logs are committed.

-#### Results
-More coming after training is done.
-Here are a few after ~50,000 iterations.